vippsas/vipps-solutions/taxi-companies/pay-through-taxi-app.md

 # Payment through company app

-The customer pays the taxi company from their app when ordering the taxi and selects to pay with Vipps.
+The customer pays the taxi company from their app when ordering the taxi and selects to pay with Vipps MobilePay.
 The amount is reserved until the final amount is known, at which time the payment is captured.

 This flow combines multiple products to illustrate the recommended online payment flow.